 On This Page

 Gillette Children’s Specialty Healthcare has one of the country’s largest groups of pediatric orthopedic specialists.
-We provide thorough evaluations and comprehensive treatments for Legg-Calvé-Perthes disease.
+We provide thorough evaluations and comprehensive treatments for Legg-Calvé-Perthes disease (or Perthes disease).
 Our in-depth knowledge, offered in a family-centered environment, helps patients successfully heal and prevent damage to the hip bone.

 Why Choose Gillette?